 - Programs begin promptly at 10:00 am.
 When inclement weather prohibits an outdoor program, an alternate program will be substituted based on availability.
 The programs will conclude at approximately 12:00; at which time you will be free to have lunch, ride the carousel and visit the Science Playground.

 - Exhibits: An exciting part of your visit is exploring the Exhibit Hall.
 Our permanent and traveling exhibits feature hands-on, interactive exhibits designed to challenge visitors’ thinking and promote an understanding of everyday science.
 A brief orientation will precede the exploration of the museum.
 Challenge worksheets about current exhibits are available for students.

 *NOTE: The traveling exhibit hall will be closed during change-over (refer to the School Program Guide for specific dates).
-During these weeks staff will provide alternative activities, such as guided nature tours and live demonstrations, to ensure a superb experience for students and teachers.
+During these weeks, staff may provide alternative activities, such as guided nature tours and live demonstrations, to ensure a superb experience for students and teachers.

 - Chaperones: RECOMMENDED: One Chaperone per seven students; 1 for every 10 is REQUIRED.

 - Science Playground: The Science Playground is a unique three-level facility featuring many interactive components.
 A limited water area is available.
 Students are advised to bring a towel and a change of clothes if they plan on getting wet.
 Should you decide students are NOT allowed in this area, you have the option of avoiding it upon entering the playground.
 Chaperones MUST distribute themselves around the playground to supervise and oversee students’ behavior and activities.